-- What does everyone remember about Nightwing's appearance in Secret Six?
+- What does everyone remember about Nightwing's appearance in the series?
 That there is a blatant shot of his ass in his very tight uniform The artist even wrote "Hot" when she signed it!

 - Similarly, people who aren't familiar with pre-Secret Six Catman mostly know him because of an extended flashback sequence where he's living among lions in the wild without a stitch of clothing on.
 And once he gets back to civilization he will usually only put on a token pair of pants when not on the job.

 - Psylocke.
 Even leaving aside her years in Marvel UK (pilot, secret agent, dead fiance, killed her brother's Evil Twin when he tried to rape her...), remember those years she spent as the team's primary telepath?
-How about those two times she took on Sabretooth with nothing but her psychic powers and won? ...
+How about those two times she took on Sabretooth with nothing but her psychic powers?
 Nothing?
-Okay, how about that time she got turned into a generic Asian babe and spent years doing nothing but pose in a thong?
+Okay, how about when she got turned into a scantily-clad Asian babe and spent years doing nothing but pose in a leotard?